buruzaemon/natto-py/README.rst

     現れる,動詞,31,アラワレル
     。,記号,7,。

 ----

 `Partial parsing`_ (制約付き解析), allows you to pass hints to MeCab on how to tokenize morphemes when parsing.
-With boundary constraint parsing, you can specify either a compiled regular expression object or a string to tell MeCab where the boundaries of a morpheme should be.
-Use the new `boundary_constraints` keyword.
-For hints on tokenization, please see `Regular expression operations`_.
+With boundary constraint parsing, you can specify either a compiled ``re`` regular expression object or a string to tell MeCab where the boundaries of a morpheme should be.
+Use the new ``boundary_constraints`` keyword.
+For hints on tokenization, please see `Regular expression operations`_ and `re.finditer`_ in particular.

 In the example below, we again use the ``-F`` short form of the ``--node-format`` option to capture the following in the node's ``feature``: